 Other Ways Scholarship Recipients May Earn Credit Hours Toward Renewal

 - College Level Examination Program (CLEP) or Advanced Placement (AP) examination.
 For more information, please contact the University of Arkansas Testing Services Office at (479) 575-3948.

 - Credit by transfer.
-To confirm the acceptability of particular courses, contact the Office of the Registrar at (479) 575-5451.
+To confirm the acceptability of courses, please see the transfer guide or contact the Office of the Registrar at (479) 575-5451.

-Students will conform to all policies described in the University's Code of Student Life, regarding both academic and non-academic conduct.
-In the event of a disciplinary violation, university-authorized disciplinary sanctions may affect scholarship eligibility.
+It is expected that students will conform to all policies described in the University's Code of Student Life, regarding both academic and non-academic conduct.
+In the event of a disciplinary violation, university authorized disciplinary sanctions may affect scholarship eligibility.

 Please email firstname.lastname@example.org if you have any questions or concerns, or feel free to call the Office of Financial Aid and Scholarships at 479-575-3806.